WORD559/Computing-Notes/The Internet/TCP-IP.md

 This is a good analogy for the TCP/IP stack.

 The TCP/IP protocol stack is a set of rules used in turn to format a message so that it can be sent over a network.
 Each layer provides a specific function within the transmission of the message.
 What happens on one side gets reversed on the other.

 TCP/IP uses four connected layers to allow network communication to take place.
 Each layer wraps the packets with its own header data:

  - Application layer (layer 4)
  - Transport layer
  - Network layer
  - Link layer (layer 1)

-==Application Layer==
+## Application Layer ##

 Used to provide services for applications that want to communicate across a network, often the Internet.

  - Uses high level protocols that set an agreed standard between the communication endpoints.
  - For example, SMTP (for email), FTP (for file transfer), HTTP (for web browsing)
  - Does not actually determine how the data is transmitted, rather specifies the rules of what should be sent.

 A web page is requested by a client computer.
 As part of the web page, the following .png web image is to be requested from a web server by the client browser using the http protocol.

-==Transport Layer==
+## Transport Layer ##

 Uses the Transmission Control Protocol (TCP) to establish an end-to-end connection with the recipient computer.

  - Splits data into packets and numbers them sequentially
  - Adds the port number to be used based on the protocol
  - At the receiving end this layer confirms that packets hae been received and requests any missing packets be re-sent.

-==Network Layer==
+## Network Layer ##

 Uses the Internet Protocol (IP) to address packets with the source and destination IP.

 A router forwards each packet towards an endpoint called a socket, defined by the combination of OP address and port number, eg: 42.205.110.140:80

 Each router uses a routing table to instruct the next hop.

-==Link Layer==
+## Link Layer ##

 The link layer operates across a physical connection.
 It adds the MAC address of the physical NIC that packets should be sent to based on the destination IP address.
 The MAC address changes every hop.

-==Receiving Data==
+## Receiving Data ##

 At the destination, the message is passed back up through the layers.